canonical/ubuntu-pro-client/docs/howtoguides/get_token_and_attach.md

 ## Get an Ubuntu Pro token

 Retrieve your Ubuntu Pro token from the
 [Ubuntu Pro portal](https://ubuntu.com/pro/).
-You will log in with your "Single Sign On" credentials, the same credentials you use for https://login.ubuntu.com.
+Log in with your "Single Sign On" credentials, the same credentials you use for https://login.ubuntu.com.

 Being logged in you can then go to the